IdoGalil/benchmarking-uncertainty-estimation-performance/README.md

 4. AURC (Area Under the Risk-Coverage curve ,Geifman et al., 2018).
 In essence, this metric is equal the mean selective risk over all possible coverage values.

-All models are also evaluated after using 'Temperature Scaling', which tends to improve the performance over all metrics.
+All models are also evaluated when using the post-training technique of 'Temperature Scaling', which, as we show in the paper, tends to improve the performance over all metrics.

 To use it, simply run: